Skip to main content

 Whichever basis you choose, record it in your processing inventory alongside the specific processing activity, the data categories involved, and the date of the assessment.

 Define retention periods per data category.
-Here is a starting framework:
+Here’s a starting framework:

 Implement automated purge jobs.
-Do not rely on manual cleanup.
+Don’t rely on manual cleanup.
 Set up scheduled tasks that delete or anonymize data once the retention period expires.

 # Example: cron job to purge signal data older than 30 days